Device Description Files¶

 This DDF file describes the light with one sub-resource.

-2. String values which are prefixed with $, like "$MF_IKEA" are constants and will be replaced with the actual values in the plugin.
-These keys might be defined in another JSON file or come from the ZCLDB.
+are constants and will be replaced with the actual values in the plugin.
+These keys might be defined in another JSON file or come from the ZCLDB. - The

-4. The subdevices array may hold one or more sub devices like lights and sensors.
+array may hold one or more sub devices like lights and sensors. - The

-5. The items array contains items where the name refers to a ResourceItem suffix.
-These items are merged with the content of generic/items/<name>.json.
+suffix.
+These items are merged with the content ofgeneric/items/<name>.json

 {